eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/01-create-a-react-native-app-and-run-it-on-the-ios-simulator-and-android-emulator.md

 ## Running app on physical device

-Check out the [React Native Docs guide](https://reactnative.dev/docs/running-on-device) for running the application on a physical device.
+🤔Check out the [React Native Docs guide](https://reactnative.dev/docs/running-on-device) for running the application on a physical device.

 ---